Reversing Hypertriglyceridemia and Hepatic Steatosis in Dysmetabolic NHPs with a Controlled-Release Mitochondrial Protonophore (CRMP)

 In this webinar, Dr. Leigh Goedeke reviews spontaneous nonhuman primate (NHP) models of NAFLD and metabolic syndrome as a more clinically-relevant preclinical study platform.
 She also presents data on the impact of CRMP treatment on hepatic mitochondrial oxidation and the reversal of hypertriglyceridemia, NAFLD, and insulin resistance in these models.

-Watch this Webinar to:
+Attend this Webinar to:

 - Learn more about spontaneous NHP models of NAFLD and metabolic syndrome as a human disease-relevant preclinical platform